 Besides funding the annual operating costs of the program, Founders have helped build an endowment which helps fund scholarships, library holdings, curriculum developments, research support, and many other materials for the center.
 We invite your interest in this rapidly growing, nationally recognized program which supports BYU.

 We invite you to become an Entrepreneur Founder and join this exciting program.
-The financial commitments are an initial contribution of $15,000 and an annual sustaining donation of $5,000.
-All contributions qualify towards membership in the President’s Club and your status as a partner in the Marriott School’s Leadership Alliance.
+The financial commitments are a minimum initial contribution of $20,000 and an annual sustaining donation of $5,000.
+All contributions qualify towards membership in BYU’s President’s Leadership Council (PLC) and the Marriott School’s National Advisory Council (NAC).